Davenal House SurgeryTel: 01527 872008

 Each patient’s needs are assessed and their care/treatment is planned accordingly.

 The health visitors are based at Catshill Clinic.
-They attend child health clinics at Davenal House and Stoke Prior Surgeries.

 The Adult Community Social Work Team, offer support and advice for the over 65s and for physically disabled patients aged 18 years and over.